Guevara-chan/D-Jongg/README.md

 ##/Sum/:
 **[D]-Jongg** is an experimental 3D puzzle game, written in ~3 days as self-imposed challenge.
 It entrusts player with rather important task of dismantling giant space cube by removing matching pairs.
 Mostly reported as casual.
-**Slippery Clip** is an experimental 3D puzzle game, written in ~3 days as self-imposed challenge.
-It entrusts player with rather important task of dismantling giant space cube by removing matching pairs.
-Mostly reported as casual. is an optimized and portable clipboard management utility, mostly powered by minimalistic GUI with maximum keyboard support in mind.
+**Slippery Clip** is an optimized and portable clipboard management utility, mostly powered by minimalistic GUI with maximum keyboard support in mind.
 It provides easy-to-use storage mechanism for logging and processing any data sent to clipboard, complete with hotkey-based multipasting functionality.
 **Go get it @** https://slipperyclip.codeplex.com/downloads/get/909020

 ##/Featurae/: